Cavaliers guard Ricky Rubio out for season with torn ACL

+The veteran guard, who has been instrumental in Cleveland's turnaround, is done for the season after suffering a torn anterior cruciate ligament in his left knee on Tuesday night — the same injury that ended his rookie season in 2012.

-CLEVELAND (AP) — Cavaliers guard Ricky Rubio suffered a season-ending left knee injury, a devastating blow to a Cleveland team that he helped moved into playoff contention in the Eastern Conference.
+Rubio's loss is a devastating blow to the Cavs, who have jumped into playoff contention after going 22-50 last season.
+Cleveland is 20-14 and fifth in the Eastern Conference.

-The Cavs said an MRI taken Wednesday confirmed a torn anterior cruciate ligament, which was feared after Rubio got hurt late in Tuesday's 108-104 loss at New Orleans.
+The team said an MRI taken Wednesday confirmed the torn ACL, which was feared after Rubio got hurt late in Tuesday's 108-104 loss at New Orleans.

+It’s the second time Rubio has torn his left ACL.
+He first did it as a rookie with Minnesota after colliding with the Lakers’ Kobe Bryant.

-Rubio’s injury is the second significant one to Cleveland’s backcourt.
+Rubio’s injury is also the second significant one to Cleveland’s backcourt this season.
 Collin Sexton suffered a season-ending knee injury on Nov.
 7. At the time, Sexton was the team’s leading scorer.

 Rubio, who was acquired during the summer in a trade from Minnesota, slipped while driving in the lane as the Cavs were trying to protect a lead with two minutes left.
 Rubio's knee buckled and he collapsed to the floor.

-He grabbed his knee and Rubio was in obvious distress before being helped to his feet and walked to the locker room for evaluation.
+He grabbed his knee and was in obvious distress before being helped to his feet and walking to the locker room for evaluation.
 He didn't put any weight on his left leg while being assisted by teammates Isaac Okoro and Kevin Love.

 Before getting hurt, Rubio, who was starting at point guard against the Pelicans because Darius Garland was in the league's health and safety protocols, scored 27 points while adding 13 rebounds and eight assists.